quaddy-services/escape-from-intranet/README.md

 # escape-from-intranet
-Escape out of intranet without dealing without authorization of corporate proxy
+Escape out of intranet without dealing with authentication of corporate proxy